imanidev/Cai/README.md

 ```

 ## Set up Your Groq API Key:
-1. Sign up for the Groq API at Groq's website.
+1. Sign up for the Groq API on Groq's [webiste](https://groq.com/).

 2. Create a `.env` file in the root directory of the project.